-1. On a computer connected mesh network download the zip file from http://ka7jlo-web.local.mesh/files/repository/KA7JLO/Apps/nodepower/nodepower.zip
+1. On a computer connected mesh network download nodepower.zip from http://ka7jlo-raspi1.local.mesh/file-manager/files/KA7JLO/Apps/nodepower

-2. From the downloaded file nodepower.zip, extract the nodepower folder to the desktop.
+- 2. Save the zip file to the desktop or downloads folder. - 3.
+From the downloaded zip file, extract all folders to the desktop.